SharePoint/sp-dev-docs/docs/apis/webhooks/lists/create-subscription.md

 Before a new subscription is created, SharePoint will send a request with a validation token in the body of the request to the service URL provided.
 Your service must respond to this request by returning the validation token.

 If your service fails to validate the request in this way, the subscription will not be created.
-See [SharePoint list webhooks](../overview-sharepoint-webhooks.md) for more information.
+See [Overview of SharePoint webhooks](../overview-sharepoint-webhooks.md) for more information.